mathmorais/byte/README.md

 Currently only an account with admin role is allowed to create articles, for now the only way to set this role is changing them on the database.
-I think that the best option for solve this, is to create a different application with a admin dashboard or something like that.
+I think that the best option for solve this, is to create a different application with an admin dashboard or something like that.

 ## Techs